duyluann/duyluann/README.md

 Welcome to my tiny world!
 I'm Luan, a passionate DevOps Engineer.

 > [!TIP]
-> Check out [ops4life](https://github.com/ops4life) for DevOps, SRE, and Platform Engineering resources and projects!
+> Check out [ops4life](https://github.com/ops4life) - An open-source collective focused on high-performance operations.
+We build and share the tools, patterns, and workflows we use to scale modern platforms.

 ## 📚 Education